cnls-events/cnls-events.github.io/index.md

 ---
-title: Past Workshops
+title: Past Workshops and Conferences
 feature_text: |
-  ## Center for Nonlinear Studies (CNLS)
+  ## Center for Nonlinear Studies
-  ### Past Workshops and Conferences
+  ### at Los Alamos National Laboratory

 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "Conferences and workshops hosted by the Center for Nonlinear Studies at Los Alamos National Laboratory"
+excerpt: "Conferences and workshops sponsored by the Center for Nonlinear Studies at Los Alamos National Laboratory"
 ---

-Conferences and workshops hosted by the Center for Nonlinear Studies at Los Alamos National Laboratory
+Conference sponsorship is a major institutional activity of  Center for Nonlinear Studies (CNLS).
+Since CNLS serves as an interface between mission critical research at LANL and the outside research community, conference sponsorship is of vital importance for the Center and the Laboratory.
+In particular, conference sponsorshop accomplishes the following:
+- Enabling CNLS to identify and explore the widest range of nonlinear and complex systems problems
+- Helping to disseminate the latest developments in nonlinear and complex systems science
+- Fostering collaboration between LANL researchers and outside researchers and academia
+- Helping to build new areas of research and to refine the direction of existing research areas

+To learn more about obtaining conference sponsorship through CNLS, please visit our Conference Sponsorship page.

-{% include button.html text="This Year's Workshops" link="https://cnls.lanl.gov/External/Conferences.php" color="#0366d6" %} {% include button.html text="2021-2023 Workshops" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Earlier Workshops" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Other CNLS Activity" link="https://cnls.lanl.gov/External/" %}
+{% include button.html text="This Year's Conferences & Workshops" link="https://cnls.lanl.gov/External/Conferences.php" color="#0366d6" %}  {% include button.html text="Earlier Events" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Conference Sponsorship" link="https://cnls.lanl.gov/External/workshop_policy.php" color="#f68140" %}  {% include button.html text="Other CNLS Activity" link="https://cnls.lanl.gov/External/" %}

-## Contact
+## Contact CNLS

 Phone: 505-665-3883
 Email: cnlsoffice@lanl.gov